-The district participates in the National School Lunch Program and offers students nutritionally balanced lunches daily.
-Free and reduced-price lunches are available based on financial need.
+The district participates in the National School Lunch Program and offers students nutritionally balanced meals daily.
+Free and reduced-price meals are available based on financial need.
 Information about a student's participation is confidential.
-National School Lunch Program Forms will be sent home the first week of school or may be obtained in the school office..
+National School Lunch Program Forms will be sent home the first week of school or may be obtained in the school office.
+The district follows the federal and state guidelines regarding foods of minimal nutritional value being served or sold on school premises during the school day.
 [For more information, see policy CO(LEGAL).]